 Something else of interest close to the Gold Souk.
 We decided to stop for a drink and stumbled into a seedy hotel.
 You can Google it or message me; I’ll give you the name.
 Unbeknownst to us, this is a prostituting hub and a dive.
 I learned firsthand how non-conservative Dubai is.

 Upon entry, it was as obvious something was up.
 We took seats at the bar and acted normal – as you do.
-We watched the locals and Saudi’s maul the eastern European hookers.
+We watched the locals and Saudis maul the eastern European hookers.
 Sad, sad, sad.
-There everyone is in traditional attire, righteous, and all were engaged in the oldest of sins.
-We were the only couple here, and let me tell you; it was odd and slightly intimidating.
+Everyone is in traditional attire, righteous, and all were engaged in the oldest of sins.
+We were the only couple here, and let me tell you, it was odd and slightly intimidating.

 I asked locals why this was so open in such a conservative country.
 The response was, “Allah does not see over the bridge.”
-I assumed they are referring to the various bridges that cross the Creek.
-Further, I was educated that this goes on in every hotel and resort.
+I assumed they were referring to the various bridges that cross the Creek.
+Further, I was educated that this happens in every hotel and resort.
 It’s a booming industry for Dubai.
-An industry that is adequately sustained by Emirates and Saudi’s, not one born to cater to western tourists.
+An industry adequately sustained by Emirates and Saudi, not one born to cater to western tourists.
 Ironically, it is one that’s overlooked.
 Unfortunately, upon knowing this, I picked up on this in every place we ate or drank, including the hotel we stayed in.

 To be fair to Dubai, I want to point out that the moral double standards here are no different from any other country, city, or religion.
 It reminded me of the Catholic faith.
-The Catholic Church’s common knowledge turns a blind eye to pedophilia and still covers it up to this day.
-Dubai is no different from the Vatican in this regard – just various sins masked.
+The Catholic Church’s common knowledge turns a blind eye to pedophilia and still covers it to this day.
+In this regard, Dubai is no different from the Vatican – just various sins masked.

 What you need to know

 Dubai is safe.
 Statistically, it’s one of the safest cities globally if you understand cultural expectations before you go.
 No cussing, no displays of public affection, dress appropriately, etc.